-Superwise now offers an MLOps integration with New Relic to help users add the state of their AI as monitored by Superwise to their centralized operational view on New Relic.
+Superwise includes a model performance monitoring integration with New Relic to help users add the state of their AI as monitored by Superwise to their centralized operational view on New Relic.

 Superwise’s KPI and incidents integration streamlines results of our out-of-the-box model KPIs, including drift, activity, incidents, and any custom KPI you configure, directly into New Relic.
 You’ll get an immediate overview of which models are misbehaving that can be tailored to any use case, logic, segmentation, threshold, and sensitivity.

 In order to receive data from Superwise into New Relic, you’ll need to do the following:

 - Login into your New Relic account: Go to one.newrelic.com > + Add more data.

 - Click on Superwise: In the search bar, type Superwise.